A Survey Analyzing Generalization in Deep Reinforcement Learning: Regularization

 Some work employs contrastive representation learning to learn deep reinforcement learning policies from state observations that are close to each other \citep{agarwal21}.
-The authors of this study leverage the temporal aspect of reinforcement learning and propose a policy similarity metric.
+This study leverage the temporal aspect of reinforcement learning and propose a policy similarity metric.
 The main goal of the paper is to lay out the sequential structure and utilize representation learning to learn generalizable abstractions from state representations.
-One drawback of this study is that most of the experimental study is conducted in a non-baseline environment (Rectangle game).
-Even though the authors show surprising results for this particular game, it is not directly indicated that the proposed method would work for high dimensional state representation MDPs such as the Arcade Learning Environment. \cite{malik21} studies query complexity of reinforcement learning policies that can generalize to multiple environments.
+One drawback of this study is that most of the experimental study is conducted in a non-baseline environment (i.e. Rectangle game and Distracting DM Control Suite). \cite{malik21} studies query complexity of reinforcement learning policies that can generalize to multiple environments.
 The authors of this study focus on an example of the transition probability transformation setting $\mathcal{G}_{\mathcal{P}}$ in Definition \ref{def:transitionperturbing}, and the reward function transformation setting $\mathcal{G}_R$ in Definition \ref{def:rewardsperturbing}.

-Another line of study in direct function generalization investigates the relationship between reduced discount factor and adding an $\ell_2$-regularization term to the loss function (i.e. weight decay) \citep{amit20}.
+Another line of study in direct function generalization investigates the relationship between reduced discount factor and adding an $\ell_2$-regularization term to the loss function, i.e. weight decay \citep{amit20}.
 The authors in this work demonstrate the explicit connection between reducing the discount factor and adding an $\ell_2$-regularizer to the value function for temporal difference learning.
 In particular, this study demonstrates that adding an $\ell_2$-regularization term to the loss function is equal to training with a lower discount term, which the authors refer to as \textit{discount regularization}.
-The results of this study however are based on experiments from tabular reinforcement learning, and the low dimensional setting of the Mujoco environment.
+The results of this study however are based on experiments from tabular reinforcement learning, and the low dimensional setting of the MuJoCo environment \citep{todorov2012mujoco}.
+This study is also another clear example of algorithmic generalization $\mathcal{G}_{\mathbb{A}}$ as described in Definition \ref{def:algorithmicgeneralization}.